allouis/composition-of-curried-lamb/README.md

 It allows you to pass any number of arguments rather than just one.

-The rules of executing once all arguments are recieved still apply.
+The rules of executing once all arguments are received still apply.

 ```javascript
   add5NumbersAutocurried(1)(2)(3)(4)(5); // => 15